pravj/modified-lanyon/_posts/2015-01-15-the-git-game-writeup.md

 Yeah!
 I do remember that the file *remember* was there in the branch *bug* as I wasted 10 minutes on it.

-I did ```git diff mouse tree -- remember``` to see the difference between these two files accross branches and the difference in the files was this one line :
+I did ```git diff mouse bug -- remember``` to see the difference between these two files accross branches and the difference in the files was this one line :

 ```
 -Sn The next clue is: YtrydjKsYqebDoI3h bTINUeV6 pTVY8jnK2re HRwwNy25Ps6 u0YChCo5Jtw N3xkH3G nx aGo6yQTW RVZMsf3xk tBL0sG9GAR HQbyGYdqs i6dx1fyIPGJVci